Knagis/CommonMark.NET/README.md

 For working with the source code you will need Visual Studio 2013.3.
 Note that Express for Windows is the only free edition that supports PCL projects.

+## Performance

+Using a [simple tool][3] to compare the performance of various Markdown implementations for .NET yields the following results (using the latest versions from NuGet):

+            Baseline     61 ms   100%    (used to compare results on different machines) CommonMark.NET     50 ms   81%     (this library)
+     CommonMarkSharp  14128 ms   23 047%
+       MarkdownSharp     50 ms   82%     (might not conform to CommonMark specification) MarkdownDeep      7 ms   12%     (might not conform to CommonMark specification)

+This benchmark is very simple and tests the processing of the CommonMark specification document itself (a 175 KB file).
+The results are provided just for a high-level comparison.

 ## References

 This is a port of the reference implementation in C, available on [jgm/stdm repo] [2].
 The implementation keeps the